-Now that my daughter is 7 months old, it is a great time to share my Babywise book review!
+Now that my daughter is 7 months old, it is a great time to share my Babywise review!

 Sounds like a great plan, right?! 🙂

-Well, not only did I not follow any routine, I also didn’t get a full night’s sleep for over a year!
+Well, not only did I not follow any schedule, I also didn’t get a full night’s sleep for over a year!
 I was exhausted and told myself that I didn’t ever want to do that again.

-When we were expecting our second child, I knew that I had to find some sort of sleep routine because not doing anything didn’t work.
+When we were expecting our second child, I knew that I had to find some sort of sleep and feeding schedule because not doing anything didn’t work.

 A friend of mine suggested I read On Becoming Babywise: Giving Your Infant the Gift of Nighttime Sleep* by Gary Ezzo and Robert Bucknam. (also known as Babywise)